Oseembiya/Oseembiya/README.md

-HI, there 👋
+# HI, there 👋I’m Osee Mbiya, Welcome to my GitHub account
-I’m Osee Mbiya, Welcome to my GitHub account, Where I’ll be showcasing the most recent stuff I am working on.
+Where I’ll be showcasing the most recent stuff I am working on.

 - 👀 I’m Interested in learning new things, especially programming.
 - 🌱 I’m currently learning JavaScript frameworks React.